 Why Nagpur For Tata Group?

 Nagpur fulfilled all the conditions for Jamsetji.
-It was in close proximity to cotton-growing areas, Transportation was accessible, and there was plenty was water needed for the business.
-Apart from this the labour in was easily available and was at low cost.
+It was in close proximity to cotton-growing areas, Transportation was accessible, and there was plenty of water needed for the business.
+Apart from this the labour was easily available and at low cost.
 Land was also cheap in Nagpur compared to Bombay.
 All criticism aside, this decision proved to be a wise man’s call.
 Tata never looked behind.
 Jamsetji had the vision to establish Tata in sectors like, iron and steel manufacturing, hotels, education, and hydroelectric plant.

 The Iconic Taj Mahal Hotel in Bombay opened for business on December 16, 1903.
 This was among the many dreams Jamsetji had for India.
 Today, Taj has retained its position as one of the world’s best hotels, often a destination in itself.